wagtail-nest/wagtail-personalisation/docs/usage_guide/custom_rules.rst

 Creating custom rules
 =====================

-Rules consist of two important elements, the model's fields and the ``test_user`` function.
+Rules consist of two important elements, the model fields and the ``test_user`` function.
 They should inherit the ``AbstractBaseRule`` class from ``wagtail_personalisation.rules``.